 Fats and proteins are the favorite food of cats.
 In fact, most cat snacks are rich in fat and protein because cats can taste both of these nutrients.
 So, whenever your feline sees you eating something sweet, they may come by to check whether the food contains fats or proteins.

 Your Cat Is Special

 Some cats are different from the rest.
-If your cat is unique, it may eat sweets along with its favorite meals like meat and cat food.
+If your cat is unique, they may eat sweets along with their favorite meals, like meat and cat food.
 However, you must control their sugar intake to maintain optimal health.

 Are There Any Sweets Toxic to Cats?

 While some cats can eat candies, it doesn’t mean they can have any kind of sweets.
 Sugar isn’t toxic to felines, but some ingredients can be.

 - Chocolate.
 Chocolate of any kind is dangerous for pets.
 Dark chocolate is primarily associated with an upset stomach, seizures, arrhythmias, and muscle tremors in cats and dogs.
 When these conditions become severe, your pet can also die.